da-imran/masjid-portal/README.md

 - Info Korporat (Page section for corporate information such as history, corporate profile, organisation chart and more)
 - Informasi (Page section for events & announcements, current news, facilities, fund collection and calendar)
 - Muat Turun (Several notes for community reference to download such as lecture notes, lecture timeline and misc. forms)
-- Hubungi Kami (Offer a clear way for users to reach out to the masjid administration)
+- Hubungi Kami (Offer a clear way for users to reach out to the mosque administration)

 ## Disclaimer
 This project is done to further developing my technical skills as developer and may not be fully deployed as a production-ready website.
 Feel free to clone, make request and give suggestion/comments for this project.